DHSI Workshops Applications

 Two asset-based pedagogy and curriculum exploration programs will equip faculty with tools for creating positive, engaging learning environments that honor students' cultural histories and create a sense of place for them.

-*Faculty are able to participate in both CRP and POP workshops, if they choose.
+*Faculty are able to participate in both CRP and LC workshops, if they choose.

 Option 1: Culturally Responsive Pedagogies Workshop

-This workshop series will examine how they can connect to themselves and, by extension, to students at an HSI.
+This program series will allow faculty to explore how they can connect to themselves and, by extension, to students at an HSI.
 We will explore how to teach and learn with our students through self-reflection, dignity, and integrity through student-centered praxis rooted in collaborations and community-building.

 Key themes covered in the workshops are: